Applications for Summer 2018 are now closed.

 - A school transcript or grade report – Unofficial transcripts and copies are acceptable.
 Provide at least two years' worth of grades.
 Allowed file types: PDF, JPG, TIF, GIF, and PNG.
 If you have multiple transcripts, combine them into a single file for upload, with your most recent transcript first.

 - Recent standardized exam score report – Any standardized exam administered at the international, national, or state level is acceptable.
-A standardized exam is an externally administered test which provides both a score report as well as an evaluation of the score relative to other test takers.
+A standardized exam is an externally administered test that provides both a score report as well as an evaluation of the score relative to other test takers.
 While any standardized test score is acceptable, applicants who have recently taken the ACT, PSAT, SAT, or TOEFL should submit their results with application materials.
 Allowed file types: PDF, JPG, TIF, GIF, and PNG.

 Notification of Admissions Decision